 2. Can I still work if the status of the J-1 ends?

 Work authorization for the J-2 dependent is always dependent on the status of the J-1.
 If the J-1 no longer works at USC or changes to a new visa category, the J-2 work authorization automatically ends.

 To avoid a gap in employment, OIS recommends that you renew your EAD three months before the end date on your current EAD.
 You are not permitted to work beyond the previously authorized date.
 The renewal process is the same as your initial application.

 J-2’s are subject to social security taxes/ federal income taxes.
 Please consult with a tax accountant.

 English Language Program (ELP)

-Each month, the program offers students the opportunity to explore Los Angeles or other cultures through a potluck event.
-Students have the opportunity to visit the Natural History Museum, downtown Los Angeles, Chinatown, and many educational places in Los Angeles.
+Each semester, the program offers students the opportunity to explore Los Angeles or other cultures through events.
+Students will have the opportunity to visit many educational places in Los Angeles.

 Classes are taught by experienced teachers, who create a safe and friendly environment for spouses and family members of international students to learn and improve their English, as well as make friends in the community.
 Students have enjoyed learning English together and getting to know each other’s culture.

 Registration and evaluation will take place at the beginning of each semester on a specific dates.
 Prospective students should only choose one test day and will need to bring a #2 pencil to the session.
 Late arrivals cannot be accommodated.
 For more information, please email firstname.lastname@example.org.